Why is this important?

 If some or all of the property involved is rented, the landlord may be liable for repairs.

-For information on how to get a landlord to carry out repairs, see Getting repairs done while renting.
+In Northern Ireland, for information on how to get a landlord to carry out repairs, see Getting repairs done while renting.

 Boundaries, fences and walls